Diagram of the cervix in parous (have given birth) and non-parous (have not given birth) individuals.

 Remember: everyone’s cervix is unique!
 If these descriptors don’t match your cervix-finding experience, don’t worry – you’re not an alien and you’re not missing a body part.
 It might just take a little time to get familiar with your own internal anatomy.

-To enhance the learning experience, practice feeling for your cervix at different stages of your menstrual cycle, like during ovulation (roughly halfway through your cycle) or The process of discharging blood and other materials from the lining of the uterus at intervals of about one lunar month from puberty until menopause, except during pregnancy., to see how the texture, rigidity, shape, or height of your cervix changes over time.
+To enhance the learning experience, practice feeling for your cervix at different stages of your menstrual cycle, like during ovulation (roughly halfway through your cycle) or menstruation, to see how the texture, rigidity, shape, or height of your cervix changes over time.

 Want to take a photograph of your own, beautiful cervix?
 Pick up a self-exam kit from The Beautiful Cervix Project, a collective that encourages people with cervices to learn cervical self-exam and fertility awareness in order to promote respect, confidence, and health.